 The VVC Test Model (VTM) [1] will be used as anchor, where VTM cfg is used.
-Proposals will be evaluated using BD rates, encoder run time, decoder time with Common Test Conditions (CTC) [2] as agreed at the Macao meeting.
+Proposals will be evaluated using BD rates, encoder run time, decoder time with Common Test Conditions (CTC) [2] as agreed at the Marrakech meeting.
 Each proponent is suggested to provide additional information related to memory bandwidth and computational complexity.